sungnga/gatsby-design-shop/README.md

   - For the Close button icon, add an onClick event handler that executes the hideSidebar function.
 Hide the Sidebar when the Close button is clicked
   - Also close the Sidebar when one of the sublinks in the Sidebar is clicked

+### Building sublinks or nested links in Navbar menu
+- In Navbar component:
+  - For starter, we're going to redo our menu items in the Navbar component.
+We want to display the names of the parent pages as menu items in the Navbar.
+We get these parent pages from the `links` data from the GatsbyContext context API
+  - The parent pages as menu items are rendered in the NavLink child component
+- The NavLink component renders the parent menu items in the Navbar and it also renders the sub-menu or sublinks when a user hovers over the parent menu items
+- We can get the sublinks data from GatsbyContext API